bhanuswaroop1247/resnet-medical-imaging-classification/README.md

 * **Colab Notebook**

 ### Methods
 1.  **Model Selection**: We use **ResNet**, a state-of-the-art CNN with "skip connections" to prevent vanishing gradients in deep networks.
-ResNet has achieved super-human performance with a 3.57% error rate on ImageNet[cite: 32].
+ResNet has achieved super-human performance with a 3.57% error rate on ImageNet.

 2.  **Transfer Learning**: We use **transfer learning**, a technique where a pre-trained model is repurposed for a new task.
-This significantly reduces training time and enables high performance even with a small dataset[cite: 43, 69].
+This significantly reduces training time and enables high performance even with a small dataset.

-3.  **Model Adaptation**: The base model's pre-trained convolutional layers are frozen. ]New dense layers are added for our specific classification task and are the only layers trained.
+3.  **Model Adaptation**: The base model's pre-trained convolutional layers are frozen.
+New dense layers are added for our specific classification task and are the only layers trained.

 ### Key Insights
-* Transfer learning enables the development of accurate models even with small datasets].
+* Transfer learning enables the development of accurate models even with small dataset.
 * Reusing a pre-trained model like ResNet drastically reduces training time and computational costs
 * This project proves the feasibility of using AI to build practical tools that can augment healthcare diagnostics.